 Open it and click on the “New” button to choose your screenshot window.
 After that, you can save it as a file, highlight and annotate it or simply send the screenshot through email.

 It also has four different modes to take a screenshot.
 You can take a screenshot in a rectangular fashion which is the most common way to do it.
 You can also use the “free-form” mode to take a screenshot in any shape you want.
 The “window-snip” mode will let you take a screenshot of the current window that you are active in and “full-screen snip” basically takes a screenshot of the complete screen.
 There is a timer as well in case you want to delay screen capture by a few seconds.
+You can also check out snipping tool alternatives if you don’t like to use the native one.

 4. Use the Screen Snipping Feature